devmount/third-stats/SECURITY.md

 ## Supported Versions

-The last stable version of ThirdStats is always being supported with security updates.
+The latest stable version of ThirdStats is being supported with security updates.

 ## Reporting a Vulnerability